 I also mentioned that Tableau works well for users with large amounts of data and for users that want on-premise systems.
 You should be aware that there are some new features being added to Power BI via Power BI Premium that help catch Microsoft up to Tableau in the areas of large datasets and on-premise capabilities – but Power BI Premium adds significant cost, and these features are relatively new.
 Tableau still reigns in these areas.

 Power BI vs Tableau: Summary

 Overall, the choice between Tableau and Power BI is a contentious one.
 Because the products are so similar, a majority of decisions will be made on the following factors:

 Deal Breaker #1: Cost

 No way around it.
-If you have a small budget, Power BI is the product you’re going to end up with.
+If you have a small budget (less than $30/user/month), Power BI is the product you’re going to end up with.
 And there’s no shame in that: Power BI is an adequate data visualization tool.
 If you’re ready to invest in Business Intelligence, and you have a team ready to take advantage of a souped-up BI system, Tableau could be the front-runner, or at least a strong consideration.

 No way around this one, either.
-If you need an on-premise system, and don’t want your data in the cloud: you must purchase Tableau.
+If you want to pay up-front, and don’t want to rent the software monthly: you must purchase Tableau.

 |Best Use Case||Dashboards||Ad-hoc Analysis|